theobald-software/theobald-software.github.io/content/_en/xtract-universal/server.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=server
 ---

-The follwing section contains an overview of the Xtract Universal server.
+The following section contains an overview of the Xtract Universal server.

 The server performs two main tasks: